-There are bulletproof methods to a content marketing strategy.
-Actions that, when applied, give the results you need.
+Are there some bulletproof methods to a content marketing strategy?
+Actions that, when applied, give the results you need?
+Yes, they are!

 You probably know all of them by now, step by step: do your market research, find your niche, identify your target audience and their online trends, find out what your target audience loves, find out what they’re missing and what they need.